dezlotnik/vault/Algorithms and Data Structures/Hash Map.md

 > [!tip] The average lookup time complexity of a hash map is O(1).

-A hash map can be thought of as a structure on top of an array that enables the use of flexible keys instead of strictly sequential integer indices.
+A hash map can be thought of as a structure on top of an [[Array]] that enables the use of flexible keys instead of strictly sequential integer indices.

 ## Set
 A set is a data structure that stores unique values without an order.
 A